didiersmith/steve/chapters/polymerized-fullerene.md

 He talked to him occasionally.
 He liked to ask him questions.

-"Hey Steve!" he thought, as he walked down the footpath.
+"Hey Steve!" he thought as he walked down the footpath.
 "Do I have free will?"

 "I don't even know what that means," Steve replied.